Pelvic kidney: Complications

 Typically, the kidney functions normally despite being in the wrong location.
 However, it can develop complications.
 A pelvic kidney can make it more difficult to diagnose kidney infections and kidney cancer.
 The renal artery and the renal vein may be stretched if they remain attached to the normal locations on the abdominal aorta and the inferior vena cava, which can lead to illness.

 A pelvic kidney may increase one's risk of developing urinary tract infections and kidney stones.
 The condition may also result in hydronephrosis.
 Children with a pelvic kidney may need to wear certain protective equipment while playing sports to prevent injuries.

 Causes

 In the development of the human embryo, the metanephric kidneys fail to ascend and usually remain at the brim of the pelvis.
 This clinical scenario may present no signs or symptoms and the kidneys may function normally.
-It is associated at times with Mullerian dysgenesis.
+It is associated at times with Müllerian dysgenesis.